From £33,4909

 Brakes are by 320mm discs at the front, 288mm discs at the rear, with the fronts having the same calipers as the A110 sports car.
 Alpine’s range is going to go in two different directions: more accessible sports cars like this one, and more extreme sports cars like the current A110 and a fully-electric replacement for it, but the people behind it are keen to keep common elements to both.

 Performance of the 217bhp version is pleasing for a road car.
 Response is, as you might imagine, extremely good – easily meted out, positively responsive, with a gentle step-off from rest.
-I suppose for nearly 1500kg it’s a relatively modest amount of power, but unlike, in, say, an old Clio 197 where you could find yourself in the wrong gear at the wrong time, here you get as much of it as you want all the time.
+In one sense, for nearly 1500kg it’s a relatively modest amount of power, but unlike, in, say, an old Clio 197 where you could find yourself in the wrong gear at the wrong time, here you get as much of it as you want all the time.
 Enough, in fact, that the 221lb ft will trouble the steering wheel with torque steer mid-corner or if the road is anything other than smooth.
 While there’s an open differential, in cornering the A290 can brake an inside front wheel under acceleration to keep power going to the outside and help the car turn.

 RIDE & HANDLING